Georges Burou: Personal life

-Burou has been described as a "courteous gentleman" and a "charismatic man" as well as "gifted with extraordinary intelligence and dexterity."
-He had grey-blue eyes, bronzed skin, rather intense features, and was always casually but impeccably dressed.

-He was known to have a great love of the sea and had a great proclivity for water recreation throughout his life.
+Burou was known to have a great love of the sea and had a great proclivity for water recreation throughout his life.
 A devoted sportsman, Burou loved all nautical sports, as well as golf, was a "fierce" windsurfer, and was among the first to cross the Strait of Gibraltar on water skis.
 He wished to become a commercial marine officer before going into medicine, and thus was at first reluctant to pursue his medical training.

 Burou spoke little English but for certain gynecological and golf vocabulary.

 Burou moved to Casablanca as a result of his fiancée, Jeanne ("Nanou") Boisvert, whose parents had a farm there.It was with her assistance that he began practising gynecology and obstetrics independently in Morocco, from his private quarters on the third floor of a classic colonial building at 103 Boulevard de la Gare (later called Boulevard Mohammed V after Morocco's independence).

 On the morning of Sunday, 8 November 1942, while treating French sailors in the schoolyard of École de la Fonçiere at Rue de l’Horloge (later named Rue N’Chakra Rahal) after the arrival of United States Marine Corps in Casablanca, Burou was nearly killed by a 10 kg (22 lb) piece of shell.
 He was protected only by the branch of a tree, and thereafter kept the piece of shell in his office, reportedly as a memento mori.

 In 1950 Burou and his family moved to 71 Avenue d’Amade, situated across from Casablanca's main park, now called Parc de la Ligue-Arabe.
 Burou and his wife built the Clinique du Parc on Rue Lapébie, the backstreet that ran parallel to the prestigious avenue.
 Burou wanted the building attached to his office and private quarters so as "not to distance himself from his patients," and so that he could be immediately available should a patient be admitted late at night.
 Additionally, this allowed his patients the choice of entering the clinic either from the elegant Avenue d’Amade main entrance or the more inconspicuous Rue Lapébie entrance.